Mean to Me (1929 song): In popular culture

 An instrumental of the song was heard in the first Krazy Kat sound cartoon from 1929, Ratskin.

 A brief violin instrumental version is heard in the 1932 Betty Boop cartoon Minnie the Moocher.

 The original recording by Annette Hanshaw is used in the 2008 animated film Sita Sings the Blues.
+In the 1929 film, "Charming Sinners", Mary Nolan sings the song's title and hums the rest of the song several times to her lover.